tytydraco/yessleep/out/For_nearly_a_decade_the_doctor_has_been_keeping_my_tumors.md

 Like something bad would happen if the *oncologist* heard her talking about them.

 And I sure as shit remember the visible relief that washed over her when the *oncologist* called with the biopsy results.
-She practically collapsed onto the kitchen floor, a mannequin whose strings were being systematically cut, top to bottom.
+She practically collapsed onto the kitchen floor, a marionette whose strings were being systematically cut, top to bottom.

 In comparison, Dad stayed rigid, his sun-bleached arms crossed, his wrinkled brow furrowed, even after Mom put a hand up to the receiver, swung her head over, and relayed that magic word.